kevinwatson/rails-microservices-book/070-chapter-06.md

 Some of the endpoints above also have querystring parameters that can be passed, e.g. http://localhost:8222/connz?sort=start, which will sort the connections by the start time.
 Check out the documentation at https://nats-io.github.io/docs/nats_server/monitoring.html for more information about these endpoints and their options.

 We have successfully spun up a NATS server, subscribed to a subject, and published messages over that subject.
 We also learned about the instrumentation that NATS provides on port 8222.
-Next, we'll set up a full environment with several Rails applications that will use NATS to communicate.
+Later, we'll set up a full environment with two Rails applications that will use NATS to communicate.

 [Next >>](080-chapter-07.md)